Retail Customer Service: The Ultimate Guide

 Amazon’s Dash Cart Revolutionizes the In-store Checkout Experience

-In the year 2020, Amazon introduced its smart shopping cart called Dash Cart that makes a quick grocery trip even quicker by allowing customers to skip the checkout line.
+Amazon introduced its smart shopping cart called Dash Cart which makes a grocery trip even quicker by allowing customers to skip the checkout line.

 The cart uses a combination of an Android screen and a sensor fusion to identify items you put in the cart.
 When you exit through the retail store’s lane, sensors automatically identify the cart value, and the payment is reflected on your credit card linked to your Amazon account.